 What do you think of when you hear "rhubarb?"

-Most of us know...it looks like celery...and it's tart…add some sugar and it works great in pies, preserves, sauces, jams and desserts.
+Most of us know...it looks like celery...and it's tart.
+Most people add A LOT of sugar and use it in pies, preserves, sauces, jams and desserts.
 But, we are here to tell you...IT IS NOT JUST FOR DESSERTS!
 While it IS fantastic in desserts, and is even referred to as "pie plant," it is ideal for so much more!

 How do you choose it and store it?